GryllsAddons/ShaguTweaks-mods/README.md

 Code from [pfUI](https://shagu.org/pfUI/)
 Code from [zUI](https://github.com/Ko0z/zUI)

-## Installation
+## Installation / Updating
+#### The mods included with this download require [ShaguTweaks](https://shagu.org/ShaguTweaks/) to work.
-1. The "ShaguTweaks" folder provided with this download contains the mods and a .toc file to allow the mods to load.
+This download contains a mods folder and a .toc file to allow the mods to load.

-2. Copy the "ShaguTweaks" folder (within the "ShaguTweaks-Mods-main" folder inside the .zip) to "\Interface\AddOns\"
+1. Copy the "ShaguTweaks" folder within the "ShaguTweaks-Mods-main" folder inside the .zip to "\Interface\AddOns\".
-3. Replace/overwrite any existing files when copying
+2. Replace/overwrite any existing files when copying.
-4. Enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options)
+3. Enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options).
-5. When updating the ShaguTweaks addon, don't overwrite the .toc file supplied inside the "ShaguTweaks" folder
+4. When updating the ShaguTweaks addon, don't overwrite the .toc file supplied inside the "ShaguTweaks" folder.

 ### Optional Install
 The download contains an optional image file containing alternative high resolution unitframe class icons (UI-Classes-Circles.tga).